 Time.
 Implementing renewable energy is almost always slower that implementing conservation or efficiency measures.
 In fact, you should start planning for your renewable energy immediately after receiving an energy audit report to get the process started.

-Note.
-Renewable energy like solar PV are considerably less impactful than fossil fuels like coal. https://www.nrel.gov/docs/fy13osti/56487.pdf
+NOTE.
+Renewable energy like solar PV is considerably less impactful than fossil fuels like coal.

-So…save your money, save your time, and save the planet by choosing renewable energy last.
+So… save your money, save your time, and save the planet by choosing renewable energy last.fi

 Your major takeaways should be: